bagus121/korean-lady-discord-bot/COMMANDS.md

 # SaTzu Discord Bot

-KoreanLady is a simple Discord bot with a few fun commands.
+SaTZu is a simple Discord bot with a few fun commands.

 Please remember to not use it to spam the server, if you're going to use it a lot make sure to do so in the spam channel, thanks!